-Figure 1/H.28x FEMC current pointion indication
+Figure 3 FEMC current position indication

 7.4 Procedures for Simple Positioning Mode

 Each Instruction shall contain at a minimum a Start (either positive or negative) and a Stop Action for a given InstructionID.
 The Step Count shall be set to 0 and the position field omitted.
 A Continue Action shall be sent at intervals of no more than T1 and if a stop or continue action is not received by T2 it shall be deemed the instruction has ended and a local Stop action shall be invoked.
 Timer values are specified in Table 4.